-Climate risk analyses (CRA) are comprehensive studies at the national or district level, focusing on the agricultural sector.
+Climate Risk Analyses (CRA) are comprehensive studies at the national or district level, focusing on the agricultural sector, but include other relevant sectors and topics such as water and vulnerable groups as well.
 They reflect the current state of science, presenting existing and future climate risks with a high spatial resolution under different emissions scenarios.
 The CRAs are based on evolving trends for temperature and precipitation, future water availability and the country’s suitability to grow crops.
 Projections go up to the year 2090, offering opportunities not only to look into short-term trends (2030), but also to take medium (2050) and long-term (2090) climate change impacts into account.
 On this basis, suitable adaptation strategies for the local context are proposed and verified by a cost-benefit analysis.

-The involvement of local stakeholders, including epresentatives from governmental institutions, academia, civil society, farmers, the private sector and international cooperation, is particularly important during the entire study process.
-This ensures that the CRAs are optimally tailored to the local conditions and the needs of the local partners.
+The involvement of local stakeholders, including representatives from governmental institutions, academia, civil society, farmers and the private sector, is particularly important during the entire study process to ensure ownership and the inclusion of local knowledge and that the CRAs are optimally tailored to the local conditions and the needs of the local partners.
 The studies also assess the vulnerability and adaptation capacity of different social groups, for instance in terms of gender, age and migration status.
 All data and results generated during the study process are made publicly available.

-So far, CRPs have been finalized for 12 countries in sub-Saharan Africa (Burkina Faso, Chad, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Madagascar, Mauritania, Niger, Tanzania and Uganda) and are available in the official languages of the respective countries.
+So far, CRPs have been finalized for 15 countries in sub-Saharan Africa (Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Madagascar, Mauritania, Niger, Senegal, Tanzania, Uganda and Zambia) and are available in the official languages of the respective countries.